 Kreeft then cites the philosophies that deny God's infinite goodness.
-Satanism, increasing in today's atheistic culture, is the worship of Satan as god, the enthronement of evil, of power, but evil can never be greater than good for it is, in essence, a negative, an absence of goodness.
-Kreeft calls Pantheism the Blob God.
+Satanism is the worship of Satan as god, the enthronement of evil, of power, but evil can never be greater than good for it is in essence an absence of goodness, a diseased good.
+Pantheism is the Blob God.
 It is everything in general and nothing in particular, passionless and dull; in other words, nothing is forbidden and everything is divine.
 It resolves evil by making it part of the blob.
 God is not all-good but both good and evil for He is part of everything.
-Therefore, Hitler is God as well as is Christ.
+Thus Hitler is God as well as Christ.
 I, too, am part of God.
-God has no transcendence and I have no identity or distinction from God, no individuality or real personhood.
-Since God cannot die and I am part of Him, I cannot die.
+God has no transcendence and I have no identity or distinction from God, no individuality or real personhood, but since God cannot die and I am part of Him, I cannot die.
 This view is simply absurd!
 Then there is Deism, the Snob God as Kreeft calls it.
 It holds that God created the world, wound it up like a clock and left it to unwind.
 It denies God's goodness saying He is neither good nor evil, just indifferent to us.
 While admitting an aloof transcendence, it denies the immanence of God, saying God neither loves us nor hates us.
 And lastly, there is Idealism which denies the very real existence of evil.
 We see suffering and death all around us with our physical eyes but pretend it isn't there.
-Real evil, however, is deeper than the physical eye can see for it is an absence of goodness, and God, as infinite Goodness, is Pure Spirit.
+Real evil, however, is deeper than the physical eye can see for it is an absence of goodness, and God as infinite Goodness is also Pure Spirit.
 Thus, evil is a disorder in both the natural order and in the spiritual order and, on the spiritual level, is only truly discernible by the inner eye of the conscience, which is formed according to objective Goodness, God.
-To deny evil with our inner eye is to deaden our conscience so we can justify to ourselves ignoring evil (sin), ignoring God.
+To deny evil with our inner eye is to deaden our conscience so we can ignore it, ignore God.
 We walk around with our eyes closed, physically and spiritually, and therefore cannot see God.
 We walk in a land of darkness.
-"God is light, man is darkness, and unless he comes into the light, he will be forever darkness."
-(Diary, Pg.
-4.)
+Only the pure of heart can see God.

 It is God in Jesus Who gives us the answer to the problem of evil, suffering and death.
-When Job questioned God why these bad things were happening to him, God asked "Where were you when I laid the foundations of the earth?
-(Job: 38:4.)
+When Job questioned God why these bad things were happening to him, God asked, "Who do you think you are anyway?
+By what right do you unquestioningly assume that you can know the answer to this question?
+Where were you when I laid the foundations of the earth?
+Are you your own creator and designer?"
 God is telling Job that suffering is mystery, that He has His reasons for letting bad things happen to good people but He's not telling Job and Job can't find out.
 Human reason can't figure it out.
 Sometimes God might well sacrifice our subjective temporal happiness for our objective eternal happiness; this is not an incompatible view with His infinite goodness or His infinite love for us.
 We are familiar with Our Lady's words to Bernadette at Lourdes: "I cannot promise you happiness in this world but only in the next."
-Suffering is not always a "justifiable" punishment for sin, but may be a test of love or a call to deeper conversion and perfection, or a call to share in the work of redemption in our solidarity with the Sacred Humanity and with all mankind in our shared human condition.
+Suffering is not always a "justifiable" punishment for sin, but may be a test of love or a call to deeper conversion and perfection, or a call to share in the work of redemption in our solidarity with the Sacred Humanity and all mankind in our shared human condition.